1. Home automation increases safety and security

 You can also see how your energy consumption has changed over time through a smart thermostat or view changes in indoor air quality with a smart air purifier.

 4. Home automation creates comforting routines

-Some people use smart technology to record shows or to play music throughout the home.
-Connected devices can also help create a comfortable atmosphere—they provide intelligent and adaptive lighting, sound, and temperature, which can all help create an inviting environment.
+Some people use smart technology to record shows or play music throughout the home.
+Connected devices can also help create a comfortable atmosphere—they provide intelligent and adaptive lighting, sound and temperature, which can all help create an inviting environment.

 Best of all, you can set up multiple routines for any mood—whether you want bright lighting and energetic music in the morning or prefer a gentler start to your day.
 You can program the routines to start at specific times of day, at your voice command, when the front door is unlocked upon your arrival, or when motion is detected in a certain area of the home—just to name a few possibilities.
 It's all up to you.

 Set it up once and enjoy it everyday thereafter—or at least until you decide to switch things up.

 Many people invest in home automation technology for peace of mind.
 If you can’t remember whether you closed the garage after you left, you can verify remotely with an app.
 Or, you can set up geofence automations so that the garage door closes, all exterior doors lock, security cameras turn on, and lights turn on or off once your phone, security system key fob, or vehicle tracker is a certain distance away.

 Here's another great example: if you're worried about floods, water leak sensors can notify you when that's a risk.
 Until then, you get to rest easy.

 Plus, smart baby monitors and remote caregiving hubs like Alexa Together let you check on your loved ones—from a sleeping newborn to an aging parent.
 Even fur-babies benefit from home automation thanks to pet cameras—some of which dispense treats as part of a home automation routine.